Frequently Asked Questions

-For high school students and college students, coaching focuses on academic skills that you may have skated by without in the past.
+For middle school, high school, and college students, coaching focuses on academic skills that you may have skated by without in the past.
 We'll work on executive functioning skills, as well, such as planning, prioritizing, and figuring out what's important (aka: what's going to be on the test).
 We'll also talk about study strategies that will help you study smarter.

 How is coaching different from therapy?

 Coaching is a collaboration between the client and the coach with the purpose of discovering and reaching the client’s own goals and helping the client live their best life.
 Coaching does not work from a deficit model, hunting for what’s wrong with a person, but rather is a process of discovering the client’s own strengths, gifts, values, and harnessing these to reach personal success.